Features & Events - Ongoing Shows

 Come try out our all-new Lure Course!

 Coursing offers a great way for dogs to burn a lot of energy while having some good, safe fun.
 If your dog likes to chase balls, they'll most likely love lure coursing.
 Enthusiasts of the sport have set up many local clubs throughout North America.
-Come and try the course with your dog, there is a small fee, with proceeds to PADS, our official charity.
-If your dog doesn't love it, your money will be refunded!
+Come and try the course with your dog, the lure course is sponsored by Apawthecary Pets and its free to try this year.
 The sport of lure coursing has a long history - 4,000 year old Egyptian tombs depict coursing with long legged hounds.
 It was a popular sport amongst wealthy landowners that had big grounds to practice on.
 In the middle ages coursing was only accessible to royalty; in England commoners were not allowed to own a Greyhound for quite some time.
 In the 1970's sighthound fanciers developed a portable, controlled coursing event that is the basis for the lure course at the Pet Lover Show.

 Basic Dog Grooming and Hygiene